 - Unexplored Map Markers: You can look at a rulers battlemap (located in keeps) and get map markers that reveal locations on your map if you click on each little flag.

 - Follower Commands: You can quickly issue a command to your followers by looking at them and holding A.

 - Power Attacks: Power attacks might stagger your opponent, preventing them from immediately counteracting, but only if they are not blocking.

 - For non-archer characters: Tired of seeing that quiver on your back, and not your weapon?
 Just go into your inventory and unequip any quivers you may have.

-- Move it: Companion in the way?
-Sometimes a companion will block your path and won't budge.
+- Move it: Follower in the way?
+Sometimes a follower will block your path and won't budge.
 Talk to them, and then select "I need you to do something", then tell them to move out of the way by clicking (or hitting the use button) on the ground somewhere.

 - Fighting Strong Mages: If you are completely outmatched against a mage (as in, an enemy that uses ONLY magic), try to get behind cover.
-If you can stay behind cover long enough while the enemy is shooting at you, their magicka will eventually drain, and you can then use a weapon/spell that drains magicka to finish them off while they sit there, helpless.
-I was able to finish one of the major Mage College quest line bosses this way at only level 7, with a shock staff and a bow and arrows.
+If you can stay behind cover long enough while the enemy is casting magic at you, their magicka will eventually drain, and you can then use a weapon/spell that drains magicka to finish them off while they sit there, helpless.

 - Fighting Strong Melee Warriors: If you are a mage or archer who is outmatched by a melee-only enemy, you can use the terrain to your advantage.
 If you see a cliff, jump on top of it and your enemy usually won't be able to follow you, giving you precious time to deal damage while avoiding the enemy.
 You can easily take down giants and mammoths this way with the spells you start off with if you have enough patience and skill at kiting.